 - Sports Management

-The average salary for exercise physiologists is approximately $47,340 per year, with increased earning potential coming from higher levels of education.
-The industry is expected to grow at 11% through 2024 which is well above the national vocational average of six percent.
+The average salary for exercise physiologists is approximately $49,909 per year with increased earning potential coming from higher levels of education and select geographic locations.
+Salaries will vary from coast to coast with the highest paid exercise physiologists residing in California.
+The top 10% of professionals in this sector make $78,410 a year with the bottom ten percent averaging over thirty-four thousand dollars annually.
 Individuals interested in exercise physiology may also be interested in physical therapy, cardiovascular science, and cell physiology.

 Industries Employing the Most Exercise Physiologists